xizewang/xizewang.github.io/_publications/2026-06-01-jtg-nj-parkvisit.md

 ---
-title: "More neighborhood green space, fewer park visits?
-Evidence from mobile phone-based population movement data in a major Chinese city"
+title: "More Neighborhood Green Space, Fewer Park visits?
+Evidence from Mobile Phone-Based Population Movement Data in a Major Chinese City"
 collection: publications
 permalink: /publication/2026-06-01-jtg-nj-parkvisit
 excerpt: "Residents in green space-deprived neighborhoods visit parks more frequently and are more willing to overcome distance barriers."